The Starborn Codex: Entry II

 In its death, it made many.

-Five fragments tore away from the impact, arcing outwards, each veined with a different breed of power.
-They streaked across land and sea like meteors that refused to go out, embedding themselves in five very different places:
+Six great fragments tore away from the impact, arcing outwards, each veined with a different breed of power.
+They streaked across land and sea like meteors, embedding themselves in places the world would never again quite recover from.

 • In the mountains that would one day blaze with Ember’s forges.